 Korado, a.s. is not obliged to prepare a report on relations due to the fact that according to the valid legislation it does not have a controlling person.

 Subsequent events

-Apart from matters disclosed within notes to financial statements, no other events have occurred subsequent to year-end that would have a material impact on the financial statements as at 31 December 2021..
+No events have occurred subsequent to year-end, with the exception of the facts listed in the notes to the financial statements, that would have a material impact on the financial statements as at 31 December 2022.